Hope on the range: A chef and mom adjusts to life on the farm

 Egan’s oldest daughter, Alex, lives in Monterey, California, and has stayed there, working from home.

-Currently, Red Thistle Catering Co. is offering curbside pick-up as well as delivery of family-style dinners for 6-10 people.
-Egan has chosen not to do large parties at this time but will prepare and drop-off the food for large events and provide full-service meals for groups of 10 or less.
+Red Thistle Catering Co. (redthistlecateringtulsa.com), 1345 S. Harvard Ave, is offering curbside pick-up as well as delivery of family-style dinners for 6-10 people.
+Egan has chosen not to do large parties at this time but will prepare and drop-off the food for large events and provide full-service meals for groups of 10 or fewer.

 “It never occurred to me to stop cooking,” Egan said.
 “We just went into survival mode.”